suanmj18/weather-Report/README.md

     * Display a brief description of weather of all cities added by the user.
     * User can add a city to the database to see the weather report
     * City can also removed from the database.
+    * Displays the data of all the cities added by user.

 **- What is used:**